 \subsection{Software engineering}

 PySPH follows some important and useful software engineering practices to improve the quality of the code. \begin{itemize} \item \textbf{Open code and repository}: Our code is open source and ships with a liberal BSD 3-clause license.
 While the code is copyrighted, it may be reused by anyone for any purpose and may also be redistributed.
-The code is openly available on \url{https://github.com/pypr/pysph} and does not require any formal process to access or download. \code{git} is used for version control. \item \textbf{Testing}: We have implemented a large number of unit tests and functional tests that try to ensure correctness of our code to the extent possible.
-The test coverage can be further improved, however, we already have close to 900 tests which test different aspects of the code.
+The code is openly available on \url{https://github.com/pypr/pysph} and does not require any formal process to access or download. \code{git} is used for version control. \item \textbf{Testing}: We have implemented a large number of unit tests and functional tests that ensure correctness of our code to the extent possible.
+The test coverage can be further improved, however, we already have close to 900 tests.
 These tests are executed on Linux and Windows computers.
-Links to the test results are available on the project page. \item \textbf{Continuous Integration}: PySPH employs continuous integration testing.
+Links to the test results are available on the project page.
+The tests include checking that the kernels are accurate and satisfy the various integral properties, correctness of the nearest neighbor computations for the different methods and for the CPU and GPU backends, correctness of the various methods of the particle array.
+The parallel execution with OpenMP and MPI is tested as compared to a serial execution for some time steps for a few problems in two and three dimensions.
+The acceleration evaluation is tested for simple equations that exercise all of the various features on all the supported backends, the integrators are also tested on simple problems.
+All of the examples that are included are compiled and executed for a single time step.
+We do not test the specific schemes as that would be very time consuming.
+The current set of tests take about half an hour to execute on Travis-CI and about 15 to 20 minutes on appveyor.
+When a bug is found a suitable test case is introduced. \item \textbf{Continuous Integration}(CI): PySPH employs continuous integration testing.
 New features and bug fixes are added in the form of pull-requests.
 When these pull-requests are submitted, all the tests are executed on Linux and Windows machines automatically.
-This immediately ensures that any functionality that used to work earlier is not broken by the new feature.
-This is standard practice for most popular open source software. \item \textbf{Online documentation}: The PySPH documentation is also automatically built every time the master branch of the code repository is changed.
-The documentation is hosted at \url{https://pysph.readthedocs.io} is available for anyone to read.
+This immediately ensures that any existing functionality is not broken by the new feature.
+This is standard practice for most popular open source software. \item \textbf{Online documentation}: The PySPH documentation, which is extensive, is automatically built every time the master branch of the code repository is changed.
+The documentation is hosted at \url{https://pysph.readthedocs.io} and is available for anyone to read.